azamsharp/azamsharp.github.io/_posts/testing.md

 Let's consider a scenario, where you are building an application to display a list of products on the screen.
 The products are fetched from a JSON API and rendered using SwiftUI framework, following the principles of MVVM design pattern.

->> I personally don't use MVVM pattern when implementing SwiftUI application.
-I have written a lot about it and you can read my article [SwiftUI Architecture - A Complete Guide to MV Pattern Approach](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html)

 First we will look at a common way of testing the above scenario that is adopted by most developers and then later we will implement tests in a more **pragmatic** way.

 The complete app might look like the implementation below: